tatry/p4c/backends/ebpf/psa/README.md

 All the below features are already implemented and will be contributed to the P4 compiler in subsequent pull requests.

-- **XDP support.** The current version of P4-eBPF compiler leverages the BPF TC hook for P4-programmable packet processing.
-The TC subsystem enables implementation of the full PSA specification, contrary to XDP, but offers lower throughput.
-We're going to contribute the XDP-based version of P4-eBPF that is not fully spec-compliant, but provides higher throughput.
 - **Extended ValueSet support.** We plan to extend implementation to support other match kinds and multiple fields in the `select()` expression.

 ## Long-term goals